Depression Treatment in South Florida

 Depression manifests differently in individuals.
 Some can function, although they feel depressed and pessimistic, while others can barely get out of bed.
 Others may have symptoms not listed here.

 Your lifestyle doesn’t determine whether you have depression.
-You can have a happy relationship and successful job and still suffer from mental illness.
-Don’t assume that you “can’t” or “shouldn’t” be depressed — mental illness isn’t a personal failing.
+You can have a happy relationship and a successful job and still suffer from mental illness.
+Don’t assume that you “can’t” or “shouldn’t” be depressed—mental illness isn’t a personal failing.

-There are several medications doctors prescribe to help manage depression.
-Doctors generally consider the patient’s medical history before deciding on a treatment course.
-Medication options for treating depression include:
+Doctors can prescribe a wide range of medications to help manage a patient’s depression.
+Of course, doctors consider the patient’s medical history before deciding on a treatment course.

-• Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac), citalopram and paroxetine.
-These are the most commonly prescribed antidepressants and usually the first choice of treatment, as they have fewer side effects than other medication types.
+• Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed antidepressants as they have fewer side effects than other medication types.

-• Serotonin-norepinephrine reuptake inhibitors (SNRIs), such as Effexor and Cymbalta.
-SNRIs are similar to SSRIs but also increase neurotransmitter levels in the brain.
-Side effects such as nausea and dry mouth often subside after several weeks of treatment.
+• Serotonin-norepinephrine reuptake inhibitors (SNRIs) are similar to SSRIs but also increase neurotransmitter levels in the brain.

-• Tricyclic antidepressants (TCAs), such as Elavil and Tofranil.
-They work by targeting specific brain chemicals to improve mood.
-However, they’re rarely prescribed because of unpleasant side effects, including dizziness, blurred vision and weight gain.
+• Tricyclic antidepressants (TCAs) work by targeting specific brain chemicals to improve mood.

-• Monoamine oxidase inhibitors (MAOIs).
-As the first type of antidepressant discovered, MAOIs have been almost completely replaced by newer SSRIs and SNRI antidepressants.
-While they’re effective at treating depression symptoms, these types of drugs may cause more serious side effects, including high blood pressure.
+• Monoamine oxidase inhibitors (MAOIs) were the first type of antidepressant discovered.
+MAOIs have been almost completely replaced by newer SSRIs and SNRI antidepressants, due to their serious side effects.

-• Atypical antidepressants such as bupropion and trazodone.
-These drugs focus on improving symptoms by changing the serotonin and dopamine levels.
+• Atypical antidepressants, such as bupropion and trazodone, focus on improving symptoms by changing the serotonin and dopamine levels.

 Medications are effective tools in the treatment of depression.
 With most of these drugs, it can take several weeks before you start feeling the benefits.
 If you’re experiencing distressing side effects, you need to get in touch with your prescriber as soon as possible.